gjtorikian/commonmarker/README.md

 ## Options

-CommonMarker accepts the same options that CMark does, as symbols.
+Markly accepts the same options that CMark does, as symbols.
 Note that there is a distinction in CMark for "parse" options and "render" options, which are represented in the tables below.

 ### Parse options